Skip to contents

 Details

-Requires a running QTIJS server, which can be started with start_server().
-When loading the package rqti, a server is started automatically.
+Requires a running qtijs server, which can be started with start_server().

-The preview is automatically loaded into the RStudio viewer.
-Alternatively you can just open the browser in the corresponding local server which is displayed when rendering.
+The preview is automatically loaded into the RStudio viewer pane if run in RStudio.
+Alternatively you can just open the browser at the corresponding local server url which is displayed after rendering is finished.
 Since the function is supposed to be called via the Knit-Button in RStudio, it defaults to the RStudio viewer pane.

 Customize knit function in the Rmd file using the following YAML setting after the word knit knit: rqti::render_qtijs.